MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 #### Core operating system

 An immutable state is comprised of executable files and data that are unalterable and can only be changed by Microsoft during the installation of updates.
 During such an update of the core operating system, a new image containing the latest desired operating state is enabled.
-The unalterable state is marked as read-only (or is otherwise integrity-protected), preventing persistence of administrator level malware or malicious administrator tampering.
+The unalterable state is marked as read-only (or is otherwise integrity-protected), preventing persistence of any malware with elevated privileges.
 The following executable files and data are protected in the immutable state:
+  * Windows Holographic inbox drivers
   * Operating system binaries
   * Windows inbox drivers
-  * Static Windows settings stored in Windows registry hive (HKLM)
+  * Static Windows Holographic settings stored in Windows registry hive (HKLM)
     * Example: HKLM stores the configuration information for the apps installed on a machine.
 It also stores information to detect hardware and the corresponding drivers.
 By protecting these in the immutable (integrity and read-only protected) state, we ensure that the core operating system always boots into a trusted state.
 Additionally, when a device is reset, we can ensure that the device boots only into the components that are on this immutable section.